tony-sull/progressive-weather-app/README.md

 * A file called `routes/about.html` corresponds to the `/about` route.
 A file called `routes/blog/[slug].html` corresponds to the `/blog/:slug` route, in which case `params.slug` is available to the route
 * The file `routes/index.html` (or `routes/index.js`) corresponds to the root of your app. `routes/about/index.html` is treated the same as `routes/about.html`.
 * Files and directories with a leading underscore do *not* create routes.
 This allows you to colocate helper modules and components with the routes that depend on them — for example you could have a file called `routes/_helpers/datetime.js` and it would *not* create a `/_helpers/datetime` route

-### templates

-This directory should contain the following files at a minimum:

-* [2xx.html](templates/2xx.html) — a template for the page to serve for valid requests
-* [4xx.html](templates/4xx.html) — a template for 4xx-range errors (such as 404 Not Found)
-* [5xx.html](templates/5xx.html) — a template for 5xx-range errors (such as 500 Internal Server Error)
-* [main.js](templates/main.js) — this module initialises Sapper
-* [service-worker.js](templates/service-worker.js) — your app's service worker

-Inside the HTML templates, Sapper will inject various values as indicated by `%sapper.xxxx%` tags.
-Inside JavaScript files, Sapper will replace strings like `__dev__` with the appropriate value.

-In lieu of documentation (bear with us), consult the files to see what variables are available and how they're used.

 ## Webpack config